Phoenix: "Win Through Compromise"?

 - The protagonist of Get Shorty, Chili Palmer is one of these and it's noted at one point how the loans he enforces have like 150% interest on them.
 He's pretty reasonable about it though, and an important part of his character is that he's such a confident Bad Ass in his mannerisms that people will play these debts without his needing to resort to physical violence.

-- Similarly to the above, this was one of the areas of crime engaged in by Vlad Taltos while a member of the Jhereg, a fantasy equivalent of The Mafia.
+- This was one of the areas of crime engaged in by Vlad Taltos while a member of the Jhereg, a fantasy equivalent of The Mafia.
 His organization is relatively reasonable, in that when someone is a business owner making an effort to pay, they are likely to be lenient about payment or else take over the business temporarily before using violence, although they are more than willing to break the kneecaps of recalcitrant debtors.
 It's suggested that the Jhereg are the source of loans for the common people, which is understandable given that the group associated with banking, the Orca are less than trustworthy.

 - Adrian Mole gets in this trouble once for his naivete and ends up several hundred thousand British pounds in debt.